Pilbara Gold and Base Metal Project

 The Sisters Gold Project lies within a larger area currently undergoing significant gold exploration by TSX-listed Novo Resources (TSX: NVO) and ASX-listed De Grey Mining (ASX: DEG), DGO Gold (ASX: DGO), Coziron Resources (ASX: CZR), Arrow Minerals (ASX: AMD), Venturex Resources (ASX: VXR) and others.
 The Project contains the north-east trending Mt Wohler Shear, a major splay from the gold mineralised Mallina Shear to the north.

-There is no reported systematic exploration along this prospective shear.
+As there has been no reported systematic historical gold exploration along this prospective shear, this provides a significant opportunity for Kalamazoo.
 The Project is underlain by folded and faulted siliciclastics, volcanoclastics and mafic sills of the Mallina Basin, which is part of the De Grey Supergroup (3020 to 2930Ma).

 Planned exploration will target significant new gold mineralisation within the largely unexplored tenement.